This post contains affiliate links.

 After seeing how checked baggage is treated by handlers the world over, I don’t care to entrust my kids’ future safety to them.
 A flimsy gate check car seat bag might protect from dirt and grime, but not much else.
 Here are some examples of what your checked items go through when they’re separated from you:

 Unfortunately we’ve had reports in Tiny Globetrotters of car seats coming off the conveyer belt with pieces of foam completely broken off!
 Sometimes airlines are helpful and provide a replacement, but usually they aren’t responsible for damage according to their Contract of Carriage (which has exclusions for special items like strollers and car seats).

 Don’t believe me?
 Reader Amy shared this photo with me.
 That’s her bent, shredded, mangled car seat inside a “heavy duty car seat bag”.
 The airline gave it back that way when she arrived at the top of the jetway.
 And of course it was late and night and raining (because it always is when you’re traveling with kids and things go wrong).

-Some parents assume that gate checking their car seat will avoid potential damage.
+Some parents assume that gate checking their car seat when they board the plane will avoid potential damage.
 It should definitely decrease the likelihood, but it can still happen.
 And in some airports, gate checked items like car seats and strollers are returned to you at baggage claim rather than on the jetway.
 So your gate check car seat may face the very perils you were trying to avoid!